;

 Relationship of AM Master's Program and AM Doctoral Program

 The M.S. and Ph.D. programs are freestanding and independent, so that students can be admitted to either program.
-Students completing the M.S. program may request to transfer into the Ph.D. program (provided they pass the Ph.D. pre-qualifying examination, also known as the Ph.D.
-First-Year Exam), and students in the Ph.D. program can receive a non-terminal M.S. degree upon completion of M.S. requirements, including the capstone research project.
+Students completing the M.S. program may request to transfer into the Ph.D. program (provided they also pass the Ph.D. pre-candidacy examination) and students in the Ph.D. program can receive a non-terminal M.S. degree upon completion of M.S. requirements, including the capstone research project.

 Transfer of Credit